TeamMacLean/Merit/README.md

 ###Running

-To get Merit up and running for testing you can just execute `play run`, to run Merit in production execute `play start`.
-You may also generate a startup script (inside `target/stage`) by executing `play clean compile stage`.
+To get Merit up and running for testing you can just execute `play run`, to run Merit in production execute run `start-80.sh`.